theseus-os/irq_safety/README.md

 When the lock guard is dropped (falls out of scope), interrupts are re-enabled if and only if they were enabled when the lock was obtained.

-Also provides a interrupt holding feature without locking, if desired.
-Interrupt safety is achieved simply by disabling interrupts, which currently works for x86 architectures only.
+Also provides a interrupt "holding" feature without locking, see the `HeldInterrupts` type.

+This crate is designed for `no_std` usage within an OS kernel or in an embedded context.

+Supported architectures:
+* `x86`
+* `x86_64`
+* `aarch64`
+* `arm`

+We welcome contributions from anyone, especially for new architectures.